datastaxdevs/workshop-intro-to-graphql/README.md

 ## 8. Retrieving list of values

-✅  **Step 5a:** In GraphQL Playground, not changing tab (yeah) list values from the table with the following query.
+#### ✅  Step 8a: In GraphQL Playground, not changing tab (yeah) list values from the table with the following query.

 ```yaml
 query getAllGenre {